 The good news is that just as one condition causes all these symptoms, one treatment can resolve them.
 And you can experience results quickly.
 Most people experience some degree of relief immediately, with full relief coming within weeks.

 Do You Need Emergency TMJ Treatment in Detroit?

 If you are experiencing a surge in TMJ pain related to pandemic stress, we can help.
-The Michigan Center for TMJ & Sleep Wellness in Troy, MI serves the greater Detroit area, and we are seeing patients who need urgent relief from jaw pain or dysfunction.
+The Michigan Center for TMJ & Sleep Wellness in Rochester Hills serves the greater Detroit area, and we are seeing patients who need urgent relief from jaw pain or dysfunction.